mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 === CryptX ===
 Contributors: d3395
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4026696
-Tags: encode, antispam, email, spam, spider, unicode, mailto, filter, spambot, decrypt, encrypt, mail, javascript, post, page, widget, image, comment, excerpt, custom fields
+Tags: antispam, email, mail
-Requires at least: 4.6
+Requires at least: 6.0
-Tested up to: 5.7
+Tested up to: 6.5
-Stable tag: 3.3.3.2
+Stable tag: 3.4.3
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-No more SPAM by spiders scanning you site for email adresses.
-With CryptX you can hide all your email adresses, with and without a mailto-link, by converting them using javascript or UNICODE.
-Although you can choose to add a mailto-link to all unlinked email adresses with only one klick at the settings.
-That's great, isn't it?
+No more SPAM by spiders scanning you site for email addresses.
+With CryptX you can hide all your email addresses, with and without a mailto-link, by converting them using javascript or UNICODE.

 [Plugin Homepage](http://weber-nrw.de/wordpress/cryptx/ "Plugin Homepage")